-As marijuana – also called cannabis and a slew of slang terms – becomes legalized and more socially acceptable nationwide, you may be wondering if marijuana is really an addictive gateway drug, as we’ve always been told.
-While it’s true that cannabis is less dangerous than “hard” drugs such as heroin, cocaine and methamphetamine, marijuana can pose very real dangers for some users.
+As marijuana – also called cannabis and a slew of other slang terms – becomes legalized and more socially acceptable nationwide, you may be wondering if marijuana is really an addictive gateway drug, as we’ve always been told for years now.
+While it’s true that cannabis is less dangerous than “hard” drugs such as heroin, cocaine, and methamphetamines, marijuana can pose very real dangers for some users.

 What makes the situation more complex with marijuana than other drugs is that some people can use it in moderation without getting addicted, and some people even use it to their benefit to relieve serious health conditions.
 For other users, marijuana can absolutely make for a life-threatening addiction.